-At the Austrian World Summit 2018 Arnold Schwarzenegger warned that 90% of the world population were affected by bad air.
-The WHO assumes that by 2020 the third most frequent cause of death will be air pollution (see ‘Rare Airs – Rare Earths Elements‘).
-Fine dust is already responsible for the death of nearly 9 million people worldwide (see PNAS: Global estimates of mortality associated with long-term exposure to outdoor fine particulate matter).
-A Chinese study has come to the conclusion that being permanently exposed to bad air does not only have a damaging impact on your health, but also negatively affects your cognitive performance (see PNAS: The impact of exposure to air pollution on cognitive performance).
+Arnold Schwarzenegger already warned at the Austrian World Summit 2018 that 90% of the world’s population is exposed to bad air.
+At the time, the WHO predicted that by 2020 “air pollution” would become the third leading cause of death (see: “Rare Airs – Rare Earths“).
+Fine particulate matter is already responsible for 9 million deaths worldwide (see PNAS: Global estimates of mortality associated with long-term exposure to outdoor fine particulate matter).
+Meanwhile, a memorable precedent was fought out in court: For the first time, “air pollution” was entered on a death certificate as the cause of Ella Kissi-Debrah’s death.
+Ella lived to be only 9 years old (see: CNN: Air pollution a cause of UK girl’s death, finds global landmark ruling).
+A Chinese study also concluded that persistently poor air not only damages health, but also intelligence (see PNAS: The impact of exposure to air pollution on cognitive performance).

 For more research and information, read our ATMOS blog.